 Rock (1) – +1 Con is nice, but this option still sinks like a stone.

 Deep (2) – A bit more universally applicable than the Forest Gnome due to the Superior Darkvision without the Sunlight Sensitivity.

 Mark of Scribing (1) – Sure, sure.
 If you want to start your adventuring career by retiring to the admin desk of the guild then, why not?

 Goblin (5) – Excellent stats for a Dex build, Fury of the Small adds a nice short rest nova ability which fits well with your other tools and Nimble Escape gives a lot of mobility and versatility.

-Goliath (5) – Great stats for a Str Fighter, a short rest defense which, when combined with Second Wind, makes you very hard to take down, a decent resistance and some nice ribbons.
+Goliath (5) – Great stats for an Str Fighter, a short rest defense which, when combined with Second Wind, makes you very hard to take down, a decent resistance, and some nice ribbons.

 Half-Elf (4) – No matter the class, a half-elf will always be a pretty good fit with their floating stats.
 In this case, you can either use the +2 Cha for a face Fighter, or you can dump Cha and let the bump ensure you at least don’t have a negative.
 The skills are an excellent addition to a Fighter’s out of combat versatility and Fey Ancestry is a nice, if situational, defense.

 Aquatic Descent (2) – A downgrade unless you’re playing a very water heavy campaign.